locationtech/geomesa/CONTRIBUTING.md

   in the commit.
 This can be done with the `git commit -s` flag.
 * Code must be reasonably formatted.
 Scala does not conform well to automatic formatting, but in general GeoMesa tries to adhere to the official Scala style guide: http://docs.scala-lang.org/style/
 * Code must contain an appropriate license header.
 GeoMesa is licensed under Apache 2.
+When a file is created, the contributor should indicate their copyright in the header.
+  * GeoMesa uses the License Maven Plugin (http://code.mycila.com/license-maven-plugin/) to help manage copyright headers.
+In order to handle various headers, files can be put in the `build/` directory and referenced in a `validHeaders` block in the root pom.xml.
 * Code should include unit tests when appropriate.

 Contact